Bruce Ohr: Russia probe

 Trump called Ohr a "disgrace" in a tweet in August 2018 and suggested that he would revoke Ohr's security clearance.
-There is no publicly available evidence that suggests Ohr mishandled sensitive information.
 Trump's threat to strip Ohr of his security clearance came amid threats to revoke the security clearances of a number of current and former officials who had criticized Trump or been involved in the Russia probe.
 According to The Washington Post, White House press secretary Sarah Huckabee Sanders and her deputy Bill Shine discussed the best timing to announce the revocations as a way of distracting from unfavorable news cycles.
 Rep. Jim Jordan, a critic of the probe into Russian interference in the 2016 election, called for Ohr's firing.